dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 #### Reading Multiple Parquet Files

 First we look at some rows in the dataset.
 There are three Parquet files in the `taxi/` folder.
-[DuckDB supports the globbing syntax](https://duckdb.org/docs/data/parquet), which allows it to query all three files simultaneously.
+[DataMiner supports the globbing syntax](https://duckdb.org/docs/data/parquet), which allows it to query all three files simultaneously.

 ```py
 con.execute("""